Own-Data-Privateer/hoardy-web/tool/README.md

               - `(+|-)whitespace` controls whether `HTML` and `CSS` renderers should keep the original whitespace as-is or collapse it away;
               - `(+|-)optional_tags` controls whether `HTML` renderer should put optional `HTML` tags into the output or skip them;
               - `(+|-)indent` controls whether `HTML` and `CSS` renderers should indent their outputs (where whitespace placement in the original markup allows for it) or not;
-              - `+pretty` is an alias for `+verbose,-whitespace,+indent` which produces the prettiest possible human-readable output that keeps the original whitespace semantics;
+              - `+pretty` is an alias for `-whitespace,+indent` which produces the prettiest possible human-readable output that keeps the original whitespace semantics;
-              - `-pretty` is an alias for `+verbose,+whitespace,-indent` which produces the approximation of the original markup with censoring applied;
+              - `-pretty` is an alias for `+whitespace,-indent` which produces the approximation of the original markup with censoring applied;
               - `+debug` is a variant of `+pretty` that also uses a much more aggressive version of `indent` that ignores the semantics of original whitespace placement, i.e. it indents `<p>not<em>sep</em>arated</p>` as if there was whitespace before and after `p`, `em`, `/em`, and `/p` tags; this is useful for debugging;
               - `-debug` is a noop;
             - the `defaults` are: